simonbreiter/focus-highlight/README.md

 ## Alternatives

-[Flying Focus](https://github.com/NV/flying-focus) offers a similiar solution and even comes with a browser extension, if this is what you looking for.
+[Flying Focus](https://github.com/NV/flying-focus) offers a similiar solution and even comes with a browser extension, if that is what you looking for.

 ## License